This article explains the event-based software architecture, its advantages, and possible disadvantages for the development of embedded systems.

 Figure 2: ISO 25010 software quality features

-The event-based architecture mainly influences the characteristics reliability, security, efficiency, maintainability, and portability.
+The event-based architecture mainly influences the characteristics of reliability, security, efficiency, maintainability, and portability.
 The usability of a software system (also referred to as usability) is largely determined by the user interface design.
 The specified functionality can be implemented with different architecture styles and must be ensured independently of the architecture by verification and validation.

 Reliability